appCurious/raspberry-train/README.md

 ## Linux / Raspberry Pi on a network
-I run my setup from the pi and connect to it using my phone browser  train/
+I run my setup from the pi and connect to it using my phone browser  train/.
+I have the repo on a Windows machine and the operating code on the Pi.
+So my Pi is connected to the Arduino and communicates via USB cable.

 * rename the pi - you could skip this but i have several pi's running on my network
 * *  `sudo nano /etc/hostname`
 * * delete all contents and replace with train
 * * `sudo nano /etc/hosts`
-* * look for the original pi name and 127.0.01 and replace the name with train
+* * look for the last address  127.0.1.1 and original pi name and and replace the name with train
 * add user to the dialout group - allows the pi to connect to the Arduino via USB
 * * `sudo adduser yourusername dialout`
 * adjust the app files to match the name of your pi - orginal code points to localhost
 * * www/train-comm.js

+## File Configurations
+As stated in the TODO's the configurations for locomotives is nested in the files.
+To run your locomotive configure the files for you're loco id.
+While you are there change the colors of the loco to match you're paint ( as best as possible ).

+* www/server-websocket-api.js
+* * apiModel.trains.dccId

+## Operations
+Administration controls and Engineer controls are currently available to the users.
+Ideas for turnout controls and sleeper track operators are already in mind...maybe a Dispatch Operator in the future could control when or where the locomotive is able to travel.

+### Operations - Administrator
+You are in control of the layout.
+You must turn on the track power for Engineers to be able to operate.
+You also have the E-Stop reset and the ability to send commmends directly to the DCC controller

+* navigate to your hosted application /train-admin
+* review DCC++ Ex commands and have fun

+### Operations - Engineer
+* navigate to your host /train
+* select a locomotive to start interacting with the controls
+* if you see an emergency on the tracks you can press the E-Stop
+* * BUT you will need the admin to reset it for you
+* * ALL locomotives on the layout are brought to a stop

 ## Hardware Used
 * Raspberry Pi